Fermented in cedar barrels since 1897

 To facilitate fermentation, cracked wheat, steamed soybeans, and koji mold are mixed together.

 Step 2 is then moved to a room called a muro and left to rest for a day.
-During this time, the mixture is thoroughly mixed by hand and kept at an optimal temperature to infuse vitality into the koji, resulting in a powerful mixture.
+During this time, the mixture is thoroughly mixed by hand and kept at the optimum temperature to infuse vitality into the koji, resulting in a powerful product.

 The finished koji is transferred to a cedar barrel and salt water is added.
-To aid in the fermentation process, the contents of the barrel are stirred, a process known as "oar-in," which lasts for about a year.
+To aid in fermentation, the contents of the cedar barrel are stirred, a process known as "paddle-in," which lasts for about a year.

 • 5.
 Processing of moromi

-The moromi mash, the base of soy sauce, is now complete.
-The longer it is aged, the thicker it becomes and the more distinct the flavor becomes.
+The moromi, the base of soy sauce, is complete.
+The longer it is aged, the thicker it becomes, and the more distinct the flavor becomes.

-Once filtered and pasteurized, our basic "secret soy sauce" is complete.
+Once filtered and pasteurized, our "secret soy sauce" is ready.
 It can also be used as a base for dashi soy sauce, tamari soy sauce, ponzu sauce, and other dishes.